Justonchari/alx-system_engineering-devops/0x00-shell_basics/README.md

 pwd - prints the absolute path name of the current working directory.

-ls -display the contents list of your current directory.
+ls - display the contents list of your current directory.

+cd - changes the working directory to the user’s home directory.